xzel23/fontawesomefx/readme.md

 * all these beautiful icons are scalable vector graphics
 * each icon (unicode character) can be styled with css
-* incredible lightweight (one font 369 icons)
+* incredible lightweight (one font 439 icons)

 This project provides a helper class (AwesomeDude) for easy usage of these icons in JavaFX apps.

-Currently FontAwesome 4.0.1 is supported.
+Currently FontAwesome 4.1.0 is supported.

 #Usage
 Refer to [blog post1][2] [blog post2][3].

 #Maven
+    (currently support for 4.0.1 only, will be updated soon)
     <dependency>
         <groupId>de.jensd</groupId>
         <artifactId>fontawesomefx</artifactId>